Andrew836-dev/Bootcamp-Activities/README.md

 # Bootcamp-Activities
-Repo of all the activities I completed in the bootcamp
+Repo of all the in class activities I completed in the bootcamp since learning how to push code.